North Yemen civil war: Operation Hard-surface

 On April 30, von Horn was sent to discover what kind of force was required.
-A few days later, he met with Amer in Cairo and found out that Egypt had no intention of drawing all its troops from Yemen.
-After a few more days, he was told by the Saudi deputy Minister for Foreign Affairs, Omar Saqqaff, that the Saudis would not accept any attempt by Egypt to leave security forces after their withdrawal.
+A few days later, he met with Amer in Cairo and discovered that Egypt had no intention of drawing all its troops from Yemen.
+After a few more days, the Saudi deputy Minister for Foreign Affairs, Omar Saqqaff, told him that the Saudis would not accept any attempt by Egypt to leave security forces after its withdrawal.
 Saudi Arabia had already been cutting back on its support to the royalists, in part because Egypt's projected plan for unity with Syria and Iraq made Nasser seem too dangerous.
-By that time, the war cost Egypt $1,000,000 a day and nearly 5,000 casualties.
-Although promising to remove her troops, Egypt had the privilege of leaving an unspecified number for the "training" of Yemen's republican army.
+By that time, the war was costing Egypt $1,000,000 a day and nearly 5,000 casualties.
+Although promising to remove its troops, Egypt had the privilege of leaving an unspecified number for "training" Yemen's republican army.